brightzheng100/cp4waiops-installer/README.md

 **Important Notes:**

+To simplify things, all of the components are mandatory except below optional yet configurable ones:

+- `Humio`: disabled by default, but you can enable it by `export HUMIO_ENABLED=true`;
+- `Turbonomic`: disabled by default, but you can enable it by `export TURBONOMIC_ENABLED=true`;
+- `OpenShift Logging`: disabled by default, but you can enable it by `export OPENSHIFT_LOGGING_ENABLED=true`;

-To facilitate the retry UX, there is a way to skip some steps by exporting a list of `SKIP_STEPS`.
+Meanwhile, to facilitate the retry UX, there is a way to skip some components by exporting a list of `SKIP_STEPS`.

-For example, `export SKIP_STEPS="CS LDAP SERVERLESS EXTENSIONS INFRA HUMIO"` is to instruct the installation process to skip installing anything except `AIOPS`.
+For example, `export SKIP_STEPS="CS LDAP SERVERLESS EXTENSIONS INFRA HUMIO OPENSHIFT_LOGGING"` is to instruct the installation process to skip installing anything except `AIOPS`.

 The available named steps are:
 - `CS`: Common Services